Recipe · Málaga

 - Avoid using very large sardines (often called sardinas de ración).
 The medium ones, about 12 to 15cm (5 to 6 inches) long, are the perfect size for even cooking on a skewer.

-- If you are uncomfortable cooking fish with the guts intact, you can ask your fishmonger to clean them, but be aware that they will dry out much faster on the grill.
+- If you are uncomfortable cooking fish with the guts intact, you can ask your fishmonger to clean them; however, traditionalists advise against this as the fish will dry out much faster on the grill.

 - For a more authentic Málaga flavour, add a few chunks of olive wood or oak to your charcoal to mimic the traditional beach fire.